react nextjs accessibility patterns

 }

-🔍 Testing Hook: Unit test queue flushing logic and DOM node removal.
+Testing Hook: Unit test queue flushing logic and DOM node removal.
 Verify no orphaned live regions persist after component unmount or hot module replacement.
 Use @testing-library/react to assert document.body cleanup.

 Synchronizing State & Route Transitions

 Client-side navigation and async data fetching disrupt screen reader flow if announcements are not explicitly synchronized with route changes.
 Next.js App Router handles hydration and routing internally, but it does not automatically inject ARIA live regions for navigation state.
+For a focused walkthrough, see Announcing client-side route changes in React; for transient UI feedback, see Accessible toast notifications in React.

 Route Change Announcer Integration

-// RouteChangeAnnouncer.ts
+// RouteChangeAnnouncer.tsx

 'use client';